dschaefer/electron-typescript-vue/README.md

 Vue and TypeScript into two JavaScript files, one for the Electron main and one for the renderer.

-TODO: Add in testing using Mocha/Chai including Unit and e2e.
-Still figuring out what the right approach is for these in the Electron context.

 TODO: Also lots of Vue.js examples show off webpack's hot reload capability.
 Need to see what makes sense with Electron.